 Sprayed in polyurethane has a big advantage in that all of the small spaces and joints of the door panels are insulated.
 The foam has such a tight fit that it actually increases the rigidity and durability of the garage door.
 Urethane insulated doors generally carry R-10 to R-18 ratings based on overall door thickness.
 The maximum R-value on a 2″ thick garage door is 18, while some 1.5″ thick doors have ratings near R-10.

 The second type of garage door insulation is called polystyrene – more commonly known as Styrofoam.
 This type of insulation is often exposed and is installed by snapping in under door stiles or directly bonded to the door with adhesive.
-Styrofoam insulation is easily identifiable as it comes in the form of white colored foam sheets with vinyl coating.
+Styrofoam insulation is easily identifiable as it comes in the form of white colored foam sheets with a protective vinyl coating.

 Types of Insulation Kits

-BATT insulation is commonly known as blanket insulation and usually comes in the form of a roll.
+Blanket insulation and usually comes in the form of a roll.
 If you have ever looked inside an exterior wall you have likely seen pink or tan fiberglass BATT insulation.
 It is extremely flexible and comes with a paper or foil backer, If you garage door shape won’t accept any other type of insulation this is always a viable option.

-Foam panel insulation comes in pre-cut polystyrene sheets.
+Foam comes in pre-cut polystyrene sheets.
 Kits are usually made up of a quantity of eight panels of 1″ thickness.
 These panels provide an R-value in the range of R-4 to R-6.5 depending on thickness.
 These sheets can be cut to fit and can be installed on most non-insulated steel back garage doors.
 This insulation has a white vinyl back coating that is resistant to moisture and debris.

 Tools & Materials Needed